morse-simulator/morse/doc/morse/dev/services.rst

 An **interruptible** service is preempted when a new asynchronous service is started by calling the ``interrupt`` method.
 The ``interrupt`` method is defined in :py:class:`morse.core.abstractobject.AbstractObject` to send back to the caller the status :data:`morse.core.status.PREEMPTED`.
-It is advised to overload this behaviour in the component class to ensure the service is actually interrupted (do not forget however to call overloaded ``interrupt`` method, as shown in the example below).
+It is recommended that you override this behaviour in the component class to ensure the service is actually interrupted (and remember to call the base class' ``interrupt`` method, as shown in the example below).

 .. code-block:: python